ShanZard/Pineapple-detection-dataset/README.md

 ## Towards mechanized harvesting of pineapples: a masked self-attention instance segmentation network and pineapple detection dataset

 >Towards mechanized harvesting of pineapples: a masked self-attention instance segmentation network and pineapple detection dataset
+>Zhe Shan, Songtao Ye, Cong Lin and Zhong Xue
 >EAAI

 We propose a novel publicly available dataset for pineapple detection.
 Refer to our paper for more details.